Begin Again (film)

-Begin Again is a 2013 American musical comedy-drama film written and directed by John Carney and starring Keira Knightley and Mark Ruffalo.
+Begin Again is a 2013 American musical comedy-drama film written and directed by John Carney, and starring Keira Knightley and Mark Ruffalo.
 Knightley plays a singer-songwriter who is discovered by a struggling record label executive (Ruffalo) and collaborates with him to produce an album recorded in public locations all over New York City.

-After the success of his 2007 musical film Once, Carney wrote the script for Begin Again in 2010 and employed Gregg Alexander to compose most of the film's music.
+After the success of his 2007 musical film Once, Carney wrote the script in 2010 and employed Gregg Alexander to compose most of the film's music.
 With a US$8 million budget, production began in July 2012 with filming taking place in various locations around New York City.
-The film premiered in September 2013 at the Toronto International Film Festival and was released theatrically on June 27, 2014, in conjunction with the release of the film's soundtrack.
-It has grossed over $63 million worldwide and received mostly positive reviews from critics.
+The film premiered under its original title Can a Song Save Your Life? at the 2013 Toronto International Film Festival, and was released theatrically on June 27, 2014, in conjunction with the release of the film's soundtrack.
+It has grossed $63.4 million worldwide and received mostly positive reviews from critics.
 It was nominated for an Academy Award for Best Original Song for "Lost Stars".

 Plot

-Formerly successful record label executive Dan Mulligan lives in New York City, estranged from his wife Miriam and struggling to keep up with the changing music industry.
-After being fired, he goes on a drinking binge, leading him to a bar on the Lower East Side where he encounters Gretta James.
+Formerly successful record label executive Dan Mulligan lives in New York City, estranged from his wife Miriam and teenage daughter Violet and struggling to keep up with the changing music industry.
+After being fired in front of his daughter, he goes on a drinking binge, leading him to a bar on the Lower East Side where he encounters Gretta James, singing.

-Gretta is a young, fiercely independent songwriter from England, just broken up with her longtime boyfriend and songwriting partner Dave Kohl.
-A newly successful musician, he's had an affair with a production assistant.
+Gretta is a young, fiercely independent songwriter from England, whose longtime boyfriend and songwriting partner is Dave Kohl, a newly successful musician.
+After he has an affair with a production assistant while in Los Angeles for the weekend, Gretta breaks up with him.
+After meeting with old best friend Steve, she is invited to come perform at an open-mic night at a club before going home.

 Captivated by Gretta's music, Dan offers to sign her to his former record label, and although initially refusing, she reconsiders and agrees.
 Dan and Gretta meet with Saul, Dan's business partner and co-founder of the record label, but he does not see the same potential in her, turning her away.
 Undeterred, Dan proposes they produce their own album together, to be recorded live during the summer at various public locations around the city.
-Recruiting a team of talented musicians, including Steve (a busker and an old best friend of Gretta's), Dan sets out to make an album worthy of being published.
-During this time, Dan and Gretta bond both personally and professionally, and she takes his teenage daughter Violet, a fledgling guitarist, under her wing and encourages her to play on the album.
+Recruiting a team of talented musicians, including Steve (a busker), Dan sets out to make an album worthy of being published.
+During this time, Dan and Gretta bond both personally and professionally, and she takes Violet, a fledgling guitarist, under her wing and encourages her to play on the album.

-When Gretta sees Dave accepting an award on television, she criticizes him for selling out to the music industry and, with the help of Steve, she expresses her grievances with him in a song which she records on his voice mail.
+When Gretta sees Dave accepting an award on television, she criticizes him for selling out to the music industry and, with the help of Steve, she expresses her grievances with him in a song which she records on his voicemail.
 A remorseful Dave, back in New York promoting his new album, returns her call and asks to see her.
 After some consideration, she decides to meet with him and they critique each other's albums.